-“I do not think it makes any sense to think about it,” Tolvanen recently told reporters on Monday.
+“I do not think it makes any sense to think about it,” Tolvanen recently told reporters.
 “There are a lot of games and events even before the season is over.
 You have to concentrate on being here.”

 “Let’s see how far this is going and what’s going on here,” Tolvanen said.
 “After the season, what the feeling is.
 I’m still healthy and I’m 100 percent okay.
 Then you can see what after the season.”

-Tolvanen is signed to a one-year deal in the KHL, with a player option for a second year.
+Tolvanen, the Predators 2017 first-round selection, is signed to a one-year deal in the KHL with a player option for a second year.
 Should Tolvanen decide to join Nashville after the conclusion of his season, he will have to sign a three-year, entry-level contract with the Preds.

 “Yes, of course, some (NHL contract negotiations) are all still ahead,” Tolvanen said. “(It’s) unnecessary to think about.
 The less you think, the better.”

 The potential addition of Tolvanen could affect any moves general manager David Poile could make at the February trade deadline.
 Tolvanen already feels that he is ready to make the jump to North America, crediting playing against the likes of Ilya Kovalchuk and Pavel Datsyuk with preparing him for the NHL.